H2 Combustion

 The results were obtained using the following calls of the programm:

-• ./h2combustion -T 1900 -d 1e-14 -p 1e-2 -t 1e-7 -o T1900ap2t7 -a
+./h2combustion -T 1900 -d 1e-14 -p 1e-2 -t 1e-7 -o T1900ap2t7 -a

-• ./h2combustion -T 2900 -d 1e-14 -p 1e-2 -t 1e-9 -o T2900ap2t9 -a
+./h2combustion -T 2900 -d 1e-14 -p 1e-2 -t 1e-9 -o T2900ap2t9 -a

-• ./h2combustion -T 900 -d 1e-14 -p 1e-2 -t 1e-7 -o T900ap2t7 -a
+./h2combustion -T 900 -d 1e-14 -p 1e-2 -t 1e-7 -o T900ap2t7 -a

-• ./h2combustion -T 2900 -d 1e-14 -p 1e-2 -t 1e-9 -o T2900d14t9
+./h2combustion -T 2900 -d 1e-14 -p 1e-2 -t 1e-9 -o T2900d14t9

-• ./h2combustion -T 900 -d 1e-14 -p 1e-2 -t 1e-7 -o T900d14t7
+./h2combustion -T 900 -d 1e-14 -p 1e-2 -t 1e-7 -o T900d14t7

-• ./h2combustion -T 1900 -d 1e-14 -p 1e-2 -t 7.65e-10 -o T1900adiabatic -a --adiabatic
+./h2combustion -T 1900 -d 1e-14 -p 1e-2 -t 7.65e-10 -o T1900adiabatic -a --adiabatic

 The values 10^-14 and 10^-2 for the timestep and the accuracy respectively have been chosen to be the highest values that leave the integration to be stable for the chosen temperatures.

-A make-file is available.
-Enter make to compile the project.
-Enter make clean to remove all generated binary and temporary files.
+to remove all generated binary and temporary files.
 The make-file assumes G++ version 4.7 or higher [5].

-The application, once successfully compiled, can be called by simply typing ./h2combustion The program is the run with some sane parameters, reads its input from the files reactions.dat and initialconditions.dat and writes its output to data.dat.
+The program is the run with some sane parameters, reads its input from the files reactions.dat

-• -r <filename>: Specify the file of reactions.
+: Specify the file of reactions.-i <filename>

-• -d <value>: Specify the time step of integration.
+: Specify the time step of integration.-a

-• -a: Select adaptive time step integration.
+: Select adaptive time step integration.-p <value>

+: Allowing the temperature to change in the integration (non-isothermic).
 The design, as can be seen, is clearly influenced by the style of object-oriented-programming (OOP).
 It makes heavy use of techniques like encapsulation, inheritance and polymorphism.

 However, I have read the Stroustroup [10] meanwhile and thought about some things I would change if I were to design this project from the beginning again.